magento/merchdocs/src/system/data-import-product-images.md

 1. Follow the instructions to [import]({% link system/data-import.md %}) the data.

-## Method 3: Import Images with Remote Storage
+## Method 3: Import images with remote storage

-1. On the Remote storage like Amazon S3, upload the image files to the `var/import/images` folder or its subfolder, for example, `var/import/images/product_images` folder.
+1. On the Remote storage like Amazon S3, upload the image files to the `var/import/images` folder or its subfolder, for example, `var/import/images/product_images`.
 This is the default root folder for importing product images:

     ```
     <Remote storage root folder>/var/import/images